AMID Logo

 If you palletize your cargo on your own, then follow these rules:

 • It is not recommended to exceed the height of the skid more than 60" (1.52m).
-The height of the skids depends on the strength, weight, and size of the boxes.
+The height of the skids depends on the strength, weight.

 • The entire skid should be shrink-wrapped and secured with a plastic film.